charlesll/Spectra.jl/README.md

 Package is under construction, any help welcome!

+# Installation

+Installation is done with using the Pkg.add() function of Julia.
+Please follow the instructions in the documentation (see below).

+The version hosted on Github is bleeding-edge, and will probably NOT WORK well and will change day to day, as I am working on it.
+I strongly advise not to use it, except if you want to collaborate with me.

 # Documentation

 Front page for the project is available at http://charlesll.github.io/Spectra.jl/ and full documentation is also available online at http://spectrajl.readthedocs.io/en/latest/ .
 The latter link provides installation instructions.

 # News

-Version 0.1.6 is arriving soon and will contain the following new features:
+Version 0.1.7 is released and contain the following new features:

 - The possibility to request different type of normalisation after the correction from the temperature and frequency effects.